- 1/2 cup pumpkin puree

 - 1/2 tsp pumpkin pie spice or cinnamon

 - 1/8 tsp salt

 - 2-3 tbsp milk - optional see notes

 In a medium bowl, whisk together the pumpkin puree and eggs.

-On top of the wet ingredients, add in the flour, baking soda, pumpkin pie spice and salt and gently stir until incorporated.
+On top of the wet ingredients, add in the flour, baking powder, pumpkin pie spice and salt and gently stir until incorporated.
 Add in the milk, one tablespoon at a time if needed.

 Heat a large non-stick skillet on medium heat.
 Spray or oil skillet.
 For small pancakes add 1 tablespoon of the batter to the skillet at a time and let cook for 3-4 minutes or until golden on the bottom and bubbles appear along the edges.
 Flip and let cook for another 2-3 minutes.
 Repeat with all of the batter.

 Served With: I served these pancakes with a side of pear puree and sliced raspberries.

 Storage: store in an air-tight container in the fridge for 5 days or in the freezer for up to 2 months.

 Note on Flour: you can use whole wheat, white whole wheat, all-purpose or gluten-free flour in this recipe.